yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![In the You have no storage mounted dialog, a subscription has been selected, and the Create Storage button is highlighted.](media/cloud-shell-create-storage.png "Azure Cloud Shell")

-    > **Note**: If creation fails, you may need to select **Advanced settings** and specify the subscription, region and resource group for the new storage account.
+    > **Note**: If the creation fails, you may need to select **Advanced settings** and specify the subscription, region, and resource group for the new storage account.

-4. After a moment, you will receive a message that you have successfully requested a Cloud Shell, and be presented with a PS Azure prompt.
+4. After a moment, a message is displayed that you have successfully requested a Cloud Shell, and be presented with a PS Azure prompt.

     ![In the Azure Cloud Shell dialog, a message is displayed that requesting a Cloud Shell succeeded, and the PS Azure prompt is displayed.](media/cloud-shell-ps-azure-prompt.png "Azure Cloud Shell")

-5. At the prompt, you will retrieve information about SQL MI in the hands-on-lab-SUFFIX resource group by entering the following PowerShell command, **replacing SUFFIX** in the resource group name with your unique identifier:
+5. At the prompt, retrieve information about SQL MI in the hands-on-lab-SUFFIX resource group by entering the following PowerShell command, **replacing SUFFIX** in the resource group name with your unique identifier:

     ```powershell
     az sql mi list --resource-group hands-on-lab-SUFFIX
     ```

+    > **Note**: If you have multiple Azure subscriptions, and the account you are using for this hands-on lab is not your default account, you may need to run `az account list --output table` at the Azure Cloud Shell prompt to output a list of your subscriptions.
+Copy the Subscription Id of the account you are using for this lab and then run `az account set --subscription <your-subscription-id>` to set the appropriate account for the Azure CLI commands.

 6. Within the output of the above command, locate and copy the value of the `fullyQualifiedDomainName` property.
 Paste the value into a text editor, such as Notepad.exe, for later reference.

     ![The output from the az sql mi list command is displayed in the Cloud Shell, and the fullyQualifiedDomainName property and value are highlighted.](media/cloud-shell-az-sql-mi-list-output.png "Azure Cloud Shell")

-7. Next, you will enter a second command to retrieve the public IP address of the SqlSerer2008 VM, which you will use to connect to the database on that server.
+7. Next, enter a second command to retrieve the public IP address of the SqlSerer2008 VM, which is used to connect to the database on that server.
 Enter the following PowerShell command, **replacing SUFFIX** in the resource group name with your unique identifier:

     ```powershell
     az vm list-ip-addresses -g hands-on-lab-SUFFIX -n SqlServer2008 --output table
     ```

-8. Within the output of the command above, locate and copy the value of the `ipAddress` property within the `publicIpAddresses` object.
+8. Within the output, locate and copy the value of the `ipAddress` property within the `publicIpAddresses` object.
 Paste the value into a text editor, such as Notepad.exe, for later reference.

     ![The output from the az vm list-ip-addresses command is displayed in the Cloud Shell, and the publicIpAddress for the SqlServer2008 VM is highlighted.](media/cloud-shell-az-vm-list-ip-addresses.png "Azure Cloud Shell")